alainamstutz/CRTs_analyses_sample-size_simulations/stats_analyses_CRTs.md

   nclus <- nstep * ncluspergrp

   # Generate cluster-level random effects
-  idclus <- rep(1:nclus, each = cluster_size * (nstep + 1))
-  group <- rep(rep(1:nstep, each = cluster_size * (nstep + 1)), ncluspergrp)

-  # idclus <- 1:nclus # The vector idclus will contain integers from 1 to nclus, where each integer represents a unique cluster ID.
+  idclus <- rep(1:nclus, each = cluster_size * (nstep + 1))  # The vector contains integers from 1 to nclus; each integer represents a unique cluster ID.
-  # group <- rep(1:nstep, each = ncluspergrp) # This line assigns each cluster to a specific group based on the step in the stepped-wedge design. nstep is the number of steps or time periods in the design. ncluspergrp is the number of clusters per group.
-This vector group indicates the time step to which each cluster belongs.
-For example, if there are 3 steps and 4 clusters per group, group would be 1 1 1 1 2 2 2 2 3 3 3 3.
-  rand_clus <- rnorm(nclus, 0, sqrt(icc * cac)) # generates nclus random values drawn from a normal distribution with a mean of 0 and a standard deviation of sqrt(icc * cac). icc: similarity of outcomes within clusters. cac: correlation of outcomes within clusters across different time points.
-The product icc * cac provides a variance measure that represents the contribution of cluster-level random effects to the overall variability of the outcome.
-The square root is used as the standard deviation for the cluster-level random effects, i.e. the unobserved differences between clusters that might influence the outcome.
+  group <- rep(rep(1:nstep, each = cluster_size * (nstep + 1)), ncluspergrp) # Assign each cluster to a specific group based on the step in the stepped-wedge design. nstep is the number of steps or time periods. ncluspergrp is the number of clusters per group. rand_clus <- rnorm(nclus, 0, sqrt(icc * cac)) # generates random values drawn from a normal distribution with a mean of 0 and a standard deviation of sqrt(icc * cac).
+The product icc * cac provides a variance measure that represents the contribution of cluster-level random effects to the overall variability of the outcome (using the square root to get standard deviations), i.e. the unobserved differences between clusters that might influence the outcome.

   # Generate time-level random effects
-  rand_time <- matrix(rnorm(nclus * (nstep + 1), 0, sqrt(icc * (1 - cac))), nrow = nclus) # generates random effects that vary across both clusters and time periods. nstep + 1 is the total number of time periods (steps) in the study. nclus * (nstep + 1) represents the total number of cluster-time combinations, which means the total number of random effects to generate. icc * (1 - cac): portion of the within-cluster variability that is not explained by the cluster autocorrelation, i.e., represents the variance of the time-level random effects within clusters. => variability not only between clusters but also over time within each cluster.
-The outcome for a cluster may vary across different time points due to factors not accounted for by the fixed effects (like the intervention or the passage of time), i.e., the outcomes can fluctuate over time within a cluster, influenced by unmeasured factors.
+  rand_time <- matrix(rnorm(nclus * (nstep + 1), 0, sqrt(icc * (1 - cac))), nrow = nclus) # generates random effects that vary across both clusters and time periods. nstep + 1 is the total number of time periods (steps) in the study. nclus * (nstep + 1) represents the total number of cluster-time combinations, i.e., the total number of random effects to generate. icc * (1 - cac): portion of the within-cluster variability that is not explained by the cluster autocorrelation, i.e., the variance of the time-level random effects within clusters. => variability not only between clusters but also over time within each cluster!
+The outcome for a cluster may vary across different time points due to factors not accounted for by the fixed effects (like the intervention or the passage of time), influenced by unmeasured factors.

   # Expand to individual level
-  id <- rep(1:(nclus * cluster_size), each = ncluspergrp) # nclus * cluster_size gives the total number of individuals in the entire study.
+  id <- rep(1:(nclus * cluster_size), each = ncluspergrp) # nclus * cluster_size = total number of individuals in the entire study.
   rand_char <- rnorm(length(id), 0, sqrt(iac * (1 - icc))) # generates individual-level random effects for each participant in the study.
 The product iac * (1 - icc) gives the variance of the individual-level random effects, capturing the variability at the individual level after accounting for the intracluster correlation.
-Taking the square root of this product (sqrt(iac * (1 - icc))) provides the standard deviation used to generate the random effects.

   # Create time variable and treatment indicator
   time <- rep(1:(nstep + 1), times = cluster_size * ncluspergrp)
-  treat <- as.numeric(time >= group)

-  # time <- rep(1:(nstep + 1), times = length(idclus))
-  # treat <- as.numeric(time >= rep(group, each = cluster_size * (nstep + 1))) # It assigns a value of 1 if the individual is in the treatment group (i.e., their time step is equal to or greater than their cluster's crossover step) and 0 if they are still in the control group.
+  treat <- as.numeric(time >= group) # It assigns a value of 1 if the individual is in the treatment group (i.e., their time step is equal to or greater than their cluster's crossover step) and 0 if they are still in the control group.

   # Generate individual-level error term
   rand_err <- rnorm(length(id), 0, sqrt((1 - iac) * (1 - icc))) # The rand_err variable represents the random error at the individual level.
 This error accounts for variability in the outcome that is not explained by the cluster-level effects, time-level effects, or individual-level characteristics.
-The term sqrt((1 - iac) * (1 - icc)) captures the variability that is not explained by either individual autocorrelation or intra-cluster correlation.
-Represents the unstructured random noise at the individual level.
-While rand_char represents structured random variability associated with individual-level characteristics (i.e. baseline severity).
-Captures variability that is specific to each individual and consistent over time within the same individual.
+The unstructured random noise at the individual level.
+While rand_char represents structured random variability associated with individual-level characteristics (e.g. baseline severity).

   # Generate the linear predictor (log-odds)
-  # The linear predictor (which is the log-odds) is the input to this logistic function, determining the probability of success (e.g., PrEP uptake) for each individual based on the treatment and other factors.
+  # The linear predictor (the log-odds) is the input to this logistic function, determining the probability of success (e.g., PrEP uptake) for each individual based on the treatment and other factors.
 The linear predictor is the sum of all these terms and represents the combined effect of the treatment, cluster, time, individual characteristics, and random noise on the log-odds of the binary outcome.
-In logistic regression, the probability p of the binary outcome occurring is computed using the logistic function (see below).
+In logistic regression, the probability p of the binary outcome occurring is computed using the logistic function (see formula below, next line).
   linear_predictor <- treatcoeff * treat +
                    rep(rnorm(nclus, 0, sqrt(icc * cac)), each = cluster_size * (nstep + 1)) +
                    as.vector(rnorm(nclus * (nstep + 1), 0, sqrt(icc * (1 - cac)))) +
                    rnorm(cluster_size * nclus * (nstep + 1), 0, sqrt(iac * (1 - icc))) +
                    rnorm(cluster_size * nclus * (nstep + 1), 0, sqrt((1 - iac) * (1 - icc)))

-  # linear_predictor <- treatcoeff * treat + # contribution of the treatment to the linear predictor.
-  #                    rep(rand_clus, each = cluster_size * (nstep + 1)) + # contribution of the cluster to the linear predictor, accounting for how belonging to a particular cluster affects the outcome.
-  #                    as.vector(rand_time) + # flattens the matrix of random time effects into a vector so that it can be added to the linear predictor.
-Contribution of the specific time point (within each cluster) to the linear predictor, capturing how time impacts the outcome.
-  #   rand_char +
-  #   rand_err

   # Convert linear predictor to probability using logistic function
   prob <- 1 / (1 + exp(-linear_predictor))

   # Generate binary outcome based on the probability
-  y <- rbinom(length(prob), size = 1, prob = prob) # For each individual, rbinom() performs a Bernoulli trial (a random experiment with two possible outcomes) with the specified probability of success (from the prob vector).
-Suppose you have an individual with a probability of 0.7 for PrEP uptake (meaning a 70% chance of uptake).
-The rbinom() function will generate a 1 (indicating success) with a 70% probability and a 0 (indicating failure) with a 30% probability.
+  y <- rbinom(length(prob), size = 1, prob = prob) # For each individual, rbinom() performs a Bernoulli trial (a random experiment with two possible outcomes) with the specified probability of success (from the prob vector), e.g.the rbinom() function will generate a 1 (indicating success) with a 20% probability and a 0 (indicating failure) with a 80% probability.

   # Create a data frame
   data <- data.frame(id = 1:length(y), idclus, time, treat, y)

-  # data <- data.frame(id, idclus, time, treat, y)

   # Fit the GLMM model (logistic regression with random effects)
   library(lme4)